BirjuVachhani/adaptive_theme/README.md

 ## Get ThemeMode at App Start

 When you change your theme, next app run won't be able to pick the most recent theme directly before rendering with default theme first time.
 This is because at time of initialization, we cannot run async code to get previous theme mode.
-However it can be avoided if you make your `main()` method async and load previous theme mode asynchonously.
+However it can be avoided if you make your `main()` method async and load previous theme mode asynchronously.
 Below example shows how it can be done.

 ```dart
 void main() async {